department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 1. The edit flow is simple enough for Veterans to understand and the actions in this flow are what they expect.
    - TRUE: All participants were able to navigate the edit flow with no difficulty.
 2. Veterans will understand that they may be asked to answer additional questions.
    - LIKELY TRUE: Most participants didn't comment on additional questions being asked, but were able to edit questions with ease.
-Some participants noticed the alert on question pages that indicated more may be asked.
 3. Veterans will understand the updated review page and how it relates to the questions they answered.
-   - LIKELY TRUE: Most participants didn't comment on updated answers on the review screen and continued to the results page with no questions.
-Some participants noticed the alert on the review page that their answer was updated.
+   - LIKELY TRUE: Most participants didn't comment on updated answers on the review page and continued to the results page with no questions.
 4. Veterans will understand how their answers relate to their results.
    - MOSTLY TRUE: Most participants understood the purpose of the results page and the information it provided.
-One participant expressed that the information on the page was very general and not specific to the discharge upgrade reason they gave.
+One participant expressed that the information on the page was general and not specific to the discharge upgrade reason they gave.
-5. Veterans will find the content of the questions relevant to their understanding of a Discharge Upgrade and how it applies to them.
+5. Veterans will find the content of the questions relevant to their understanding of a discharge upgrade and how it applies to them.
-   - MOSTLY TRUE: Most participants didn't comment on the questions or felt that they were clear.
+   - MOSTLY TRUE: Most participants didn't comment on the question content or gave feedback that they were clear.
 Some participants found a couple of the questions confusing or lacking information.

 ## Key Findings